Annual report content can vary, including showcasing Church departments, but common content can include:

 - Self-evaluation policy – detailing performance standards for the board and outlining measures for ensuring evaluation and improvement of performance.

 - Board-staff relationship policy – outlining the various responsibilities of board and staff members.

 - Volunteer policy – outlining how and under what circumstances volunteers can be recruited and their place within the organisation.

 - Financial management practices – detailing minimum standards and practices for management and reporting of finances.

 - Accountability policy – outlining standards for reporting of board information and to whom the board will be accountable.

 - Social Media policy

-- The procedures the church has gone through and has in place
+- The risk management procedures folder the church has in place.

-- The policies it has put in place and risks have been identified;
+- The risk management policies it has put in place and risks have been identified.